Office of Communications

 Monica tells the story of research at the Jackson School.
 From press releases, to feature stories, to blog posts and tweets, she communicates across a variety of mediums to share scientific findings from the school with the community here in Austin and across the globe.
 Before joining the Jackson School in 2015, she worked as a feature writer at UT’s Institute for Computational Engineering and Sciences, and reported on science and research for a local online news outlet.
 She is a UT alumna, earning undergraduate degrees in biology and journalism.

 Laura manages the Jackson School’s visual identity.
 She creates graphics and layouts for internal and external communications, digital and print media, press releases, and social media, and maintains the Jackson School’s logos and branding guidelines.
-Originally from Sonora, Texas, she is a graduate of Texas Tech University and is currently pursuing a master’s degree in advertising from the Moody College of Communication at UT.
+Originally from Sonora, Texas, she is a graduate of Texas Tech University.

 Constantino manages communications for the University of Texas Institute for Geophysics, a unit of the Jackson School of Geosciences.
 He is happiest when writing about geophysics and the way our world works, but gets a kick out of CSS and Illustrator.
 Before coming to the US, Constantino worked in Turkey and the United Kingdom.
 He has degrees in psychology and literature, and a master’s in international relations.
 He also knows a bit about cats.